cal-data-eng/fa23/resources/assignment-tips.md

 Then, you may have run out of disk or memory space on your DataHub server.
 Here is a list of things you can do to fix this:

+1. Restart your Jupyter kernel.
+To do so, go to Kernel -> Restart Kernel and clear outputs of all cells.
+Then, refresh the page or navigate back to [https://data101.datahub.berkeley.edu](https://data101.datahub.berkeley.edu/){:target="\_blank"}.

-1. Run [`VACUUM FULL`](https://www.postgresql.org/docs/current/sql-vacuum.html).
+2. Run [`VACUUM FULL`](https://www.postgresql.org/docs/current/sql-vacuum.html).
 This command will instruct PostgreSQL to try to reclaim some space.
 To do so, run `!psql postgresql://jovyan@127.0.0.1:5432/imdb -c 'VACUUM FULL'`
+  * If your notebook is already unresponsive, you can run this command in a terminal window instead.
+To do so, go to File -> New -> Terminal.
+Then, run type `psql postgresql://jovyan@127.0.0.1:5432/imdb -c 'VACUUM FULL'` (notice that we don't need to type `!` in the terminal).

-2. Drop and re-create your database.
+3. Drop and re-create your database.
 To do so, run the database setup commands in the beginning of your project notebook that includes the `DROP DATABASE` and `CREATE DATABASE` commands.
   * If you are unable to drop the database, it might be because you have other open connections to the database.
 Run the following command to terminate all other connections (replace `imdb` with your database name): `!psql postgresql://jovyan@127.0.0.1:5432/imdb -c 'SELECT pg_terminate_backend(pg_stat_activity.pid) FROM pg_stat_activity WHERE datname = current_database()  AND pid <> pg_backend_pid();'`

-4. Restart your Jupyter kernel.
-To do so, go to Kernel -> Restart Kernel.
-Then, refresh the page or navigate back to [https://data101.datahub.berkeley.edu](https://data101.datahub.berkeley.edu/){:target="\_blank"}.
+  * To find out what databases you currently have, and how big they are, run `psql postgresql://jovyan@127.0.0.1:5432/ -c '\l+'`

-5. Restart your DataHub server.
+4. Restart your DataHub server.
 To do so, go to File -> Hub Control Panel -> Stop My Server.
 Then, refresh the page or navigate back to [https://data101.datahub.berkeley.edu](https://data101.datahub.berkeley.edu/){:target="\_blank"}.

-6. If none of the above work, please post on [Ed](https://edstem.org/us/courses/43068/discussion/){:target="\_blank"} with the following information:
+5. If none of the above work, please post on [Ed](https://edstem.org/us/courses/43068/discussion/){:target="\_blank"} with the following information:
-  * Your DataHub username
+  * Your DataHub username (your @berkeley.edu name)
   * The project you are working on
   * The output of the following commands:
     * `!df -h`